peterhurford/priority-wiki-content/human-enhancement.md

 * Medical interventions

 ### Very general / requires mostly behavioral change

+Most immediate gains to be had aren't upgrading your brain or body.
+They are a thousand domain specific improvements to your daily life that add up.

 * Ergonomics
 	* Computer posture (Many of us sit at them 10+ hours a day!)